-An introduction to writing and producing news and documentary programs for radio and television.
-Prerequisites: COMM 1043 or consent of instructor.
+An introduction to writing and reporting news for radio and television.
 Fall.

 3103.
 Opinion Writing.

 Research and analysis of critical local, state, national and international issues leading to the preparation of editorials and other articles for use in university and off-campus publications.
 Fall of even-numbered years.